kilpkonn/msc-thesis/main.typ

 - Formatting
 - Refactoring routines (extract function, etc.)
 - Semantic syntax highlighting

-#todo("Say somewhere that capabilities are optional")
+Note that the functionalities are optional and language server can choose which to provide.

 The high level communication of client and server is show in @lsp-data-flow.
 The idea is that when the programmer works in the IDE the client sends all text edits to server.